From High Country Gardens in spring 2018.

 I added the red flowered 'Mountain Red' stachys, or Texas betony, to the dining room window garden in 2019, tucked in between the fescue grasses.
 In 2020 I put two in the back of the potting bench curve where it is quite shady.

-In 2023 I dug the strugglers from the potting bench curve and put one near the patio flagstones under the privet and another in a pot to transplant into the dining room garden when it gets some size.
+In 2023 I dug the strugglers from the potting bench curve and put one near the patio flagstones under the privet but I didn't like the sprawl as a single specimen plant, and took it out.
+This lambsear needs to be tucked in among things like it is in the dining room window garden, where it is spectacular.